 Column B is the average monthly teaching hours per student (FTE per student) which is calculated as the average of monthly teaching hours/student in the fall and spring semesters ([2.15+4]/2).
 Column C is the decline in students due to internal failure.
-Column D is the decline in student enrollment converted into Faculty A's teaching hour per student (column B multiplied by column C).
-Column E is the hourly salary rate for Faculty A while Column F is the cost of internal failure per month (Column D multiplied by Column E).
+Column D is the decline in student enrollment attributable to teaching activities, Column E is Faculty A FTE of student decline (column B multiplied by column D).
+Column F is the hourly salary rate for Faculty A while Column G is the cost of internal failure per month (Column E multiplied by Column F).